Performance Benchmarking of Tensor Trains for accelerated Quantum-Inspired Homogenization on TPU, GPU and CPU architectures: Introduction

 Among these techniques, FFT-based homogenization has emerged as an efficient alternative to classical finite element methods (FEM).
 Introduced by Moulinec and Suquet in 1998 \cite{moulinec98}, this approach reformulates the cell problem as a Lippmann-Schwinger equation, which can be solved iteratively using the Fast Fourier Transform (FFT).
 By discretizing the microstructure on a regular grid, FFT-based methods avoid the challenges of meshing and stiffness matrix assembly inherent to FEM, achieving rapid and accurate solutions for periodic microstructures \cite{toulemonde08}.

 Recent advances in CT-imaging technologies now enable the acquisition of microstructural datasets of unprecedented size, reaching tens of billions of voxels \cite{salamon25}.
-While such high-resolution data provide rich insights, they also pose a significant computational challenge for classical FFT-based homogenization, as inference times increase sharply with finer discretization according to the time-complexity of $\mathcal{O}(N\log N)$ dictated by the FFT \cite{cooley69, moulinec98}.
+While such high-resolution data provide rich insights, they also pose a significant computational challenge for classical FFT-based homogenization, as times per iteration increase sharply with finer discretization in $d$-dimensional space according to the time-complexity of $\mathcal{O}(dN^d\log N)$ dictated by the FFT \cite{cooley69, moulinec98}.

 A straightforward solution is the use of hardware accelerators.
 However, while the computational load makes GPUs and TPUs essential for large-scale homogenization, the extreme memory requirements of high-resolution data often exceed the capacity of modern accelerators.
 Efficient GPU-based FFT libraries exist \cite{frigo05}, but FFT-based homogenization algorithms on GPUs typically target small-scale problems or rely on batching strategies for higher-resolution data, providing only moderate speed-ups \cite{leuschner18, kulkarni18, li25, bluehdorn22}.
 For TPUs, a complete FFT-based homogenization implementation is still missing, although initial FFT implementations show promising performance \cite{lu21}.